BEKK-IoT/getting-started-beacons/src/text/tasks/monitoring.md

   1. Monitor a specific beacon region.
 Pick a single beacon to monitor.
 Log the different actions to the console.
   2. Add a mobile notifications to your monitor app.
 Can you get a notification when you enter the region and remove it when you leave ?
+Can you only show notification when the application is running in the background?
   3. Use the monitor event for something useful.
 Light the lamp when in the region and turn it off when leaving.